SYSC3303-Team4/Iteration_5/iteration_1/README.txt

 TFTPCLient.java

 	Makes a read or write request to either a TFTPServer or a TFTPHost.
-When read, sends a datagram:RRQ/WRQ, then procedes to recieve datagrams:DATA from the server/host.
+When read, sends a datagram:RRQ/WRQ, then proceeds to receive datagrams:DATA from the server/host.
 Sends an ACK to server after each datagram is received.
 Writes all incoming data to a file.
 	Client can also make a write request to the server.
 It sends